microsoft/vscode-docs/api/language-extensions/syntax-highlight-guide.md

 Yeoman will walk you through some basic questions to scaffold the new extension.
 The important questions for creating a new grammar are:

-- `Language Id` - A unique identifier for your language.
+- `Language id` - A unique identifier for your language.
-- `Language Name` - A human readable name for your language.
+- `Language name` - A human readable name for your language.
-- `Scope names` - Root TextMate scope name for your grammar
+- `Scope names` - Root TextMate scope name for your grammar.

 ![Filling in the 'new language' questions](images/syntax-highlighting/yo-new-language-questions.png)